AhmedLebda/MERN-template/README.md

 ## About The Project

-A template for MERN stack projects with basic email and password auth
+A template for MERN stack projects:

+-   Front-end (vite React + JavaScript)

+    -   basic routing with react-router-dom

+-   Back-end ( NodeJs 'ExpressJS' + MongoDB 'Mongoose')

+    -   The app comes with many built-in features, such as authentication using JWT, request validation, error handling, logging, API documentation, test suites:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>